CharlesWB/Amiacs-Arcade-Cabinet/models/README.md

 ## Button Labels.svg

-These are the vector images for the labels that are placed directly on the control panel buttons.
+Vector images for the labels that are placed directly on the control panel buttons.
 This file is created using [Inkscape](https://inkscape.org/).

 ### Fonts Used